 draft new RESOLUTION [A10-SAT-TO-SAT] (WRC-19)

-Study of cases in which satellite-to-satellite links may be included in the fixed-satellite service in the 27.5 – 30 GHz frequency band The World Radiocommunication Conference (Sharm-el-Sheikh, 2019),
+Study of technical, operational issues, and regulatory provisions for transmissions in the Earth-to-space direction from non-geostationary satellites in the Earth-to-space direction to geostationary satellites in the fixed-satellite service in the 27.5 – 30 GHz frequency band The World Radiocommunication Conference (Sharm-el-Sheikh, 2019),

 considering

-a) that No. 1.22 of the Radio Regulations defines the fixed-satellite service as “A radiocommunication service between earth stations at given positions, when one or more satellites are used; the given position may be a specified fixed point or any fixed point within specified areas; in some cases this service includes satellite-to-satellite links, which may also be operated in the inter-satellite service; the fixed-satellite service may also include feeder links for other space radiocommunication services”;

-b) that the “some cases” in which satellite-to-satellite links are included in the fixed-satellite service are not defined in the Radio Regulations or other ITU-R texts;
+a) that the definition of fixed-satellite service (FSS) in No. 1.22 of the Radio Regulations includes the possibility, in some cases, of satellite-to-satellite links;

-c) that frequency bands allocated to the fixed-satellite service are used for links between space stations and earth stations;

-d) that satellite-to-satellite links may be operated in the inter-satellite service;

-e) that while several allocations to the fixed-satellite service are designated in the Table of Allocations for “space-to-Earth” or “Earth-to-space” transmissions, none are designated for “space-to-space” transmissions,
+b) that there have been expressions of interest by some administrations of using the FSS (Earth-to-space) band at 27.5-30 GHz for transmissions in the Earth-to-space direction from non-geostationary orbit (non-GSO) satellites toward FSS satellites operating in geostationary orbit (GSO);;

+c) that the ITU-R has begun preliminary studies on the technical and operational issues associated with the potential use of non-GSO satellites transmitting toward the GSO in the 27.5-30 GHz FSS band, and that such studies are expected to continue after WRC-19;

 recognizing

-a) that it is necessary to analyze the use of the same bands for satellite-to-satellite links to ensure compatibility with satellite-to-Earth station links and avoid harmful interference;
+a) that it is necessary to analyze the potential use of the FSS (Earth-to-space) band at 27.5-30 GHz for transmissions in the Earth-to-space direction from non-GSO satellites toward GSO FSS satellites to ensure compatibility with all allocated services in this band and avoid harmful interference;

-b) that the sharing scenario is likely to differ as the orbital characteristics of the satellites vary;
+b) that the sharing scenario is likely to differ as the orbital characteristics of the non-GSO satellites vary;

-c) that links between satellites in geostationary orbit will differ in geometry and impact when compared to links between links between satellites in non-geostationary orbit, or links between a satellite in geostationary orbit and a satellite in non-geostationary orbit;

-d) that while satellite-to-satellite links may be operated in the inter-satellite service, satellite-to-Earth station links may not,
+c) that the use by a non-allocated space service of frequency bands allocated to another space service under No. 4.4 of the Radio Regulations, without recognition and on a non-harmful interference/non-protected basis, is being made today,

 noting

-a) that preliminary ITU-R studies have identified factors to be considered in assessing the compatibility of non-geostationary satellite to-geostationary satellite links with Earth-to-space and space-to-Earth links in the 27.5 – 30 GHz frequency band;
+a) that preliminary ITU-R studies have identified factors to be considered in assessing the compatibility of non-geostationary satellite to-geostationary FSS satellite links in the Earth-to-space direction with existing services in the 27.5 – 30 GHz frequency band;